eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 | state detectable by polling | essentially never | often, but then... |
 | lie is affordable | yes (~0.3% of voters) | usually not (20–50%+ of ALL voters, more than the coalition has most of the time) |

 Cycles are fairly rare.
-And even when a more common manipulable state for a coalition, that has a Condorcet winner (in the Burial chain), does occur, it is exceptionally likely that the numbers required to manipulate the election (pushing it into a cycle and beyond to $Q_1$) are more than the coalition can muster.
+And even when a more common manipulable state for a coalition, that has a Condorcet winner (in the burial chain), does occur, it is exceptionally likely that the numbers required to manipulate the election (pushing it into a cycle and beyond to $Q_1$) are more than the coalition can muster.

-If a manipulation could be detected, then that generally requires more insincere voters than the coalition is likely to be able to coordinate.
+If a manipulation could be detected, then it generally requires more insincere voters than the coalition is likely to be able to coordinate.

 If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence).